JonJagger/cyber-dojo/readme.txt

 The colours are positional, top red, middle amber, bottom green.
 This means you can still read the display if you are colour blind.
-You will also get an amber traffic light if the tests do not complete within 10 seconds.
+You will also get an amber traffic light if the tests do not complete within 15 seconds.

-Review-Dashboard
+Dashboard-Review
 ================
 The dashboard shows a periodically updating display of all traffic lights for all the animals in the dojo.
 If you want to collapse the horizontal time gaps simply enter a very large value for the seconds_per_column value.

-Review-Diff
+Diff-Review
 ===========
 Clicking on a dashboard traffic light opens a new page showing the diffs for that increment together with < and > buttons to step backwards and forwards